rust-lang/this-week-in-rust/content/2016-08-30-this-week-in-rust.md

 # Crate of the Week

 No crate was suggested for this week.
-So I unanimously declare [ring](https://crates.io/crates/ring), Brian Smith's Rust crypto implementation, which is finally on crates.io as this week's crate.
+So I unilaterally declare [ring](https://crates.io/crates/ring), Brian Smith's Rust crypto implementation, which is finally on crates.io as this week's crate.

 Can we have suggestions and votes next week?
 Pretty please?